IBM/wx-ibmcloud-solutions-scc/docs/lab/1_4-toolchains.md

 At the Generative application layer, we need to make sure that we follow DevSecOps best practices to develop, test and deploy the Gen AI application on a secure infrastructure.

-The Deployable Architecture Stack for the RAG Application includes DevSecOps for Application which is supported through IBM Cloud Toolchain Service the CI/CD/CC pipelines were used to deploy the application on Code Engine Services checking for vulnerabilities and ensuring auditability.
+The Deployable Architecture Stack for the RAG Application includes DevSecOps for Application which is supported through IBM Cloud Toolchain Service the CI/CD/CC pipelines were used to deploy the application on Code Engine Services checking for vulnerabilities and ensuring audit-ability.

 The (CI) pipeline is used to develop the application, using DevSecOps best practices including evidence collection, artifact signing, and vulnerability checks.